 WHO ARE MARKET MAKERS?

-A market maker is a company or individual that regularly buys and sells financial assets at a publicly quoted price to provide liquidity to the financial or digital asset markets.
+A market maker is a company or individual regularly buying and selling financial assets at a publicly quoted price to provide liquidity to the financial or digital asset markets.
 Their role is to satisfy market demand.
-Market making is also used as a profit generation trading strategy by hedge funds.
+Market making is also used as a delt-neutral trading strategy by hedge funds.